meilisearch/specifications/README.md

 ### Open State

 Once the specification is ready for comments in the owner's eyes, the owner can then switch the PR to open.
 At that time, it can be commented on, modified, challenged by these peers.
-If there is the slightest friction during this process, a discussion will be recommended offline within MeiliSearch.
+If there is the slightest friction during this process, a discussion will be recommended offline within Meilisearch.
 The PR owner will organize this discussion, and at the end of this interview, the owner will make any necessary changes.

 At this step, the PR should be primarily tagged as `In Progress`.